 Ball valves are durable, performing well after many cycles, and reliable, closing securely even after long periods of disuse.
 These qualities make them an excellent choice for shutoff applications, where they are often preferred to gates and globe valves, but they lack their fine control in throttling applications.

-The ball valve's ease of operation, repair, and versatility lend it to extensive industrial use, supporting pressures up to 1000 bar and temperatures up to 752oF (500oC), depending on design and materials used.
+The ball valve's ease of operation, repair, and versatility lend it to extensive industrial use, supporting pressures up to 1000 bar and temperatures up to 752 degree Fahrenheit (500 degree celsius), depending on design and materials used.
 Sizes typically range from 0.2 to 48 inches (0.5 cm to 121 cm).
 Valve bodies are made of metal, plastic, or metal with a ceramic; floating balls are often chrome plated for durability.

-A ball valve should not be confused with a "ball-check valve", a type of check valve that uses a solid ball to prevent undesired backflow.
+A ball valve should not be confused with a "all-check valve, a type of check valve that uses a solid ball to prevent undesired backflow.